Learn something new every day

 Syphilis that goes untreated can also damage the brain.
 Neurosyphilis is a type of infection that may affect the brain and spinal cord.
 It is generally caused by the same bacteria that causes syphilis.
 Neurosyphilis may cause dementia, affect walking, lead to confusion and cause blindness.
 It may additionally cause weakness, tremors and seizures.

 Another consequence of untreated syphilis is congenital syphilis.
 This type of syphilis is passed from an infected pregnant mother to her baby.
 Babies born with syphilis may have skin sores just as some adults do in addition to a swollen spleen or liver, rashes and jaundice.
 The consequence of this illness in babies can be fatal.
-Some mothers with syphilis have stillbirths and babies that survive who are untreated may have seizures, deafness or a number of physical deformities.
+Some mothers with syphilis have stillbirths and babies who survive who are untreated may have seizures, deafness or a number of physical deformities.